TinySAM: Pushing the Envelope for Efficient Segment Anything Model: Experiments

 \subsection{Ablation Studies}

 In this section, we conduct ablation studies of the proposed method on zero-shot instance segmentation task on COCO validation dataset.
-The experimental setting is the same as described in Section~\ref{sec:eval:instseg}.
+The experimental setting is the same as described in zero-shot instance segmentation.

-\textbf{Impacts of different modules.} We first evaluate the effects of different modules, \ie, full-stage knowledge distillation loss, online hard prompt sampling and post quantization, respectively.
+\textbf{Impacts of different modules.} We first evaluate the effects of different modules, \ie, full-stage knowledge distillation loss, hard prompt sampling, hard mask weighting and post quantization, respectively.
 As shown in Table~\ref{tab:ablation_total}, utilizing our proposed full-stage distillation strategy improve the performance from $40.7\%$ to $41.4\%$.
 Incorporated with the online hard prompt sampling strategy, our method could obtain $0.5\%$ AP gain.
 With the hard mask weighting loss, the performance can further increase to $42.3\%$.
-Using post-training quantization results in $0.9\%$ AP degradation but also greatly reduces the computational cost, which is also discussed in the main experiments.
+Using post-training quantization results in $0.9\%$ AP degradation but greatly reduces the computational cost.

 \textbf{Impacts of different distillation losses.} For detailed full-stage knowledge distillation process, we investigate the necessity of the proposed three-level distillation from the teacher network.
 Table~\ref{tab:ablation_kd} shows the ablation results with different combinations of distillation losses.
 The output distillation loss takes important part since it is close to the supervision information and the similarity with teacher network directly reflects in the evaluation metric.
 Token loss and embedding loss both prove to be beneficial since they are related to key nodes of teacher network, which reflects the image-level information and the interaction of prompts with the image, respectively.
 Hard mask weighting for output loss can further boost the performance.